 Once the rent payment is officially past due, a tenant must be served with a 3-Day Notice to Pay.
 This notice gives the tenant the opportunity to avoid being evicted by making the necessary rental payment in full.
 At this point, you may have to make considerations pertaining to the security deposit.

-If the tenant fails to make their rent payment by the end of the 3 day notice period, then the landlord may continue with the eviction process.
+If the tenant fails to make their rent payment by the end of the 3-day notice period, then the landlord may continue with the eviction process.

 Violation of the Lease

 In Idaho, a landlord may evict a tenant if they do not abide by the rules and responsibilities of the lease agreement.
 This can include causing damage to the rental property, having too many people live on the property, or having a pet on the property when there is a no-pet policy in place among many other things.
+Be wary of violating the Fair Housing Act here, so if you have any questions contact an attorney or property management company.

 In this case, a landlord must provide the tenant with a 3 Day Notice to Comply, which gives the tenant 3 days to avoid eviction by correcting the issue.
 If the tenant does not correct the violation within the 3 days, the landlord may begin the eviction process.